Skip to content

 MergePool / MergeRouter

-Contracts for consolidating alien tokens from different networks into a single representation (canon token).
+Contracts for consolidating alien tokens from different networks into single representation (canon token).
+For example, USDT transferred from TON and USDT transferred from Ethereum can be consolidated into one canon USDT.

 MergeRouter: